egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 Projecting how the stock market will perform is a very difficult thing to do, there are so many factors involved in the prediction some of them emotional or irrational, which combined with the prices volatility make difficult to predict with a high degree of accuracy.
 Abundant information is available in the form of historical stock prices, which make this problem suitable for the use of machine learning algorithms.

+A machine learning model is fed with historical stock price records, these are used to perform a training process on the model after which the model would be ready to perform predictions.
+There are multiple options to obtain historical records, a popular one (and the one used in this project) is an API provided by IEX Group Inc. which offers free access to historical stock price records up to five years old.

 Investment firms, hedge funds and individuals have been using financial models to better understand the market behavior and attempt to make projections in order to make profitable investments and trades.